o19s/elasticsearch-learning-to-rank/README.md

 ### Judgement List 101

 The first thing you'll need is to create what's known in search circles as a *judgment list*.
-A *judgment list* says for a given query, a given document recieves this relevance *grade*.
+A *judgment list* says for a given query, a given document receives this relevance *grade*.
 What do we mean by *grade*?
-Usually the "grade" is our numerical assesment for how relevant a document is to a keyword query.
+Usually the "grade" is our numerical assessment for how relevant a document is to a keyword query.
 Traditionally grades come on a 0-4 scale where 0 means not at all relevant and 4 means exactly relevant.

 Consider a search for "rambo."
 If "doc\_1234" is the movie Rambo and "doc\_5678" is "Turner and Hooch", then we might safely make the following two judgements: